electric-sql/pglite/pglite-cli-distribution-design.md

 contract tests and an initialized cluster boots under the released core postmaster and Node server host.

+Phase 4 implementation record, 2026-07-15:

+- Core now owns a versioned `_internal/initdb-runtime` Worker host.
+It maps the caller's Node data directory through NODEFS, preserves native initdb argv and defaults, streams all three standard streams with backpressure, returns the native status, terminates on abort, and holds the authoritative cluster lease from before initialization through manifest persistence.
+- `@electric-sql/pglite-tools/initdb` exposes the public initializer and checks its exact core peer and initdb-runtime ABI.
+Core and the tools package also publish generated, content-derived runtime identities; copied or mismatched native tool Wasm is rejected before a Worker starts.
+The server performs the corresponding exact peer and node-network-host ABI check.
+- Classic and postmaster startup validate native `PG_VERSION` and `pg_control` identity followed by the atomic `.pglite/cluster.json` manifest before a backend Worker may mutate the cluster.
+A standalone initialized cluster boots sequentially under classic PGlite and the multi-session postmaster; a tampered catalog manifest is rejected before `postmaster.pid` exists.
+- `pg_isready` and a socket/libpq-oriented native `pg_dump` runner use isolated
+  Workers, the PGlite libc socket host, Node TCP or Unix sockets, PostgreSQL environment and service files, host working-directory output, streaming I/O, native diagnostics and statuses, and status 130 cancellation.
+The existing high-level `pgDump({ pg })` API and root export remain unchanged.
+- The canonical Docker-contained Wasm wrapper completes from clean configure through build, artifact copying, extension copying, and metadata generation in the native `linux/arm64` tools image.
+The produced standalone artifacts are 410,380 bytes for initdb Wasm, 327,661 for pg_isready, and 715,160 for pg_dump (146,778, 126,303, and 267,002 bytes gzip respectively).
+- Seven real-runtime integration cases pass against wrapper-produced artifacts, including native defaults, failure cleanup, initdb and client cancellation, compatibility rejection, service-file lookup, readiness, and a host-file dump containing live data.
+Tool and server contract tests, TypeScript, lint, formatting, builds, and ESM/CommonJS export audits pass.
+The classic core suite passes serially with 306 tests and one existing skip; Node filesystem runtime tests pass 10/10.
+Fresh npm-packed core, server, and tools tarballs run initdb, classic reopen/query, server/postmaster imports, and pg_isready from both ESM and CommonJS installs.

 ### Phase 5: create `packages/pglite-cli`

 - Publish it locally as `pglite`.